Language-Research-Technology/ldac-profile/profile/profile.md

 Internally, identifiers for all entities that do not have their own URIs MAY use the Archive and Packaging identifier scheme ([ARCP]) - which allows for a DNS-like namespacing of identifiers.
-For example for the Sydney Speaks corpus the top level collection would have the ID:
+For example, for the Sydney Speaks corpus the top-level collection would have the ID:

     arcp://name,http://www.dynamicsoflanguage.edu.au/sydney-speaks/corpus/